Quick Summary

 Cost of Legal Entity

 This also includes professional fees, paid to the respective lawyer and an accountant.
 You have to hire a lawyer and an accountant to handle your documentation, compliance, and filing processes.
-Their fees averagely fall between INR 10,000 and 50,000.
-It is also dependent on the number and complexities of the incorporation process.
+Their fees average between INR 10,000 and 50,000.
+It is also dependent on the number and complexity of the incorporation process.

 The final cost for setting up an organization in India would come up to 15,000 to 50,000 rupees at most.
 Once again, it is dependent upon the needs of the business.

-Comparison Between the cost of EOR and an entity in India
+Comparison Between the Cost of EOR vs. Opening an Entity

-We have understood the cost of EOR and Entity individually.
-It becomes crucial to understand the cost comparison between EOR and forming a legal entity while deciding on global expansion.
+We have understood the cost of EOR and opening an entity individually.
+It becomes crucial to understand the cost comparison between EOR vs. opening an entity while deciding on global expansion.
 Both the models have better solutions but there is a great difference in terms of costs and operational structure. let’s compare both models for expanding in India.

 Cost Element | EOR | Entity Setup |